Aaron-Bopp/TIM/40_Evergreens/Better tools allow us to be less disciplined and more productive.md

 %%
 #TO/DO/CONCEPTUALIZE
  ex [5 Minutes Per Stage - YouTube](https://www.youtube.com/watch?v=wfasQwNJ1G0)
-[The Collector’s Fallacy • Zettelkasten Method](https://zettelkasten.de/posts/collectors-fallacy/) is an example of this. %%
+[The Collector’s Fallacy • Zettelkasten Method](https://zettelkasten.de/posts/collectors-fallacy/) is an example of this.
+How [[programming]] relates to this (increase in computing power)
+%%

 Less disciplined does not always mean less productive, and when your lack of discipline is a symptom of more powerful tools. [[Friction is the number one hindrance to learning]] talks about how friction stunts the process of learning.
 Discipline can be used to overcome this friction, such as with [[Niklas Luhmann]]'s [[Zettlekassen]], ^[[[We are confined to the tools of our time]]]